Thinking about visiting St. Petersburg’s Fort De Soto Park During a Holiday Weekend? Maybe the following pictures will help you make a decision.

 After the park’s toll station, you will come across various entrances.
 There are entrances for a boat ramp, campgrounds (which you can and should book in advance here!), and a pier before you get to the actual Historic Fort entrance and parking.

 Contrary to the campground’s parking, the Historic Fort’s and beach parking was not full.
-We started our walk by going up a ramp and stairs that take you to the top of the top.
+We started our walk by going up a ramp and stairs that take you to the fort’s overlook.

 Gulf of Mexico View from the top of the Historic Fort.